-Unitary Irreducible Representations.
-We can reproduce what we have learned about the free Klein-Gordon field from representation theory of the Poincaré algebra.
-We can also learn how to generalise the construction.
-Let us therefore investigate the unitary irreducible representations of the Poincaré group (Wigner's classification).
+Let us therefore investigate the unitary irreducible representations (UIR's) of the Poincaré group (Wigner's classification).
 These will be the elementary building blocks for physical theories with relativistic invariance.
-The derivation will parallel the derivation of unitary irreducible representations of the rotation group $SO(3) \simeq SU(2)$ (in QM1) which leads an understanding of spin.
+The derivation will parallel the derivation of unitary irreducible representations of the rotation group $SO(3) \simeq SU(2)$ (known from elementary quantum mechanics) which leads an understanding of spin.
 Here the result will characterise the types of admissible particles in a relativistic QFT.